 Computers that function like a human brain could soon become a reality thanks to new research using optical fibers made of speciality glass.
-This research has the potential to allow a faster and smarter brain-like computer that can learn and adapt.
+This research has the potential to lead to faster and smarter brain-like computers that can learn and adapt.

 Researchers from the Optoelectronics Research Centre (ORC) at the University of Southampton, UK, and Centre for Disruptive Photonic Technologies (CDPT) at the Nanyang Technological University (NTU), Singapore, have demonstrated how neural networks and synapses in the brain can be reproduced with optical pulses as information carriers, using special fibers made from light-sensitive glass.

 “Since the dawn of the computer age, scientists have sought ways to mimic the behavior of the human brain, replacing neurons and our nervous system with electronic switches and memory.
 Now instead of electrons, light and optical fibers also show promise in achieving a brain-like computer.
 The cognitive functionality of central neurons underlies the adaptable nature and information processing capability of our brains,” says Dan Hewak from the ORC.

 Today’s computers are more than a million times less efficient than our human brains.
 Simulating a mere five seconds of brain activity takes the fastest computer 500 seconds and 1.4 MW of power.
 That’s much more energy than the calories burned by the human brain.

 Using conventional fibre drawing techniques, the researchers have demonstrated that microfibers can be produced from sulfur-based glass, also known as chalcogenide.
 These fibers can be switched on and off, a function that can be used by a variety of next generation computing applications to process vast amounts of data more efficiently.